awslabs/aws-encryption-sdk-specification/framework/required-encryption-context-cmm.md

 MUST contain a value for every key in the configured [required encryption context keys](#required-encryption-context-keys) or this request MUST fail.

-The Expected Encryption Context CMM MUST attempt to obtain [encryption materials](./structures.md#encryption-materials) by making a call to the [underlying CMM's](#underlying-cryptographic-materials-manager) [Get Encryption Materials](cmm-interface.md#get-encryption-materials).
+The Required Encryption Context CMM MUST attempt to obtain [encryption materials](./structures.md#encryption-materials) by making a call to the [underlying CMM's](#underlying-cryptographic-materials-manager) [Get Encryption Materials](cmm-interface.md#get-encryption-materials).
 All configured [required encryption context keys](#required-encryption-context-keys)